JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

 }
 ```

-## Add and call SPM dependencies
+## Add and call SwiftPM dependencies

 > For working examples, see our sample projects.
-> In the `master` branch each project is set up using CocoaPods, while the `spm_import` branch uses SPM:
+> In the `master` branch each project is set up using CocoaPods, while the `spm_import` branch uses SwiftPM:
 * [SwiftUI and Firebase example app](https://github.com/Kotlin/kmp-with-cocoapods-firebase-sample/tree/spm_import)
 * [Compose Multiplatform iOS example app](https://github.com/Kotlin/kmp-with-cocoapods-compose-sample/tree/spm_import)

 ### Build configuration

-Specific SPM dependencies can be added in the `swiftPMDependencies` block of the `build.gradle.kts` file,
+Specific SwiftPM dependencies can be added in the `swiftPMDependencies` block of the `build.gradle.kts` file,
 where your Apple targets are declared.
 For example, for Firebase: